 These are things that would be great to donate or sell.
 Ask your neighbors if anyone needs a coffee grinder when you won’t give up your pods.
 That adorable tea set might look cute on a shelf, but if your kids took it to play with and you still haven’t realized it, it’s time to give it to someone who would love it.

 No matter what you are going through, clothing, beauty products, or the good old junk drawer, think about time.
 It might be nice for sentimental purposes, but do you really need the hospital bill from when you had your finger stitched up five years ago?
-If the bill is paid off and the taxes have been done, put it in the shredder.
+If the bill is paid off, put it in the shredder.

 When cleaning out your fridge, check the date on your items.
 If it’s been expired for a minute, toss it.
 Check the date on things from your face masks to your sunscreen.
 If it’s getting close to the expiration date and you know you won’t use them, send a text to the neighborhood chat and see if anyone wants them.